 We are constantly working to improve quality.
 That work never ends.

 We have worked hard for many decades to learn how best to farm each and every row of our vineyards.
 Many of our vineyards have different microclimates and multiple soil profiles.
-Through research, trial and error in the field, and critical evaluation of the resulting wines, we have learned how to select the right varietals, clones and rootstocks, as well as row spacing and orientation for more than two hundred individual sites.
+Through research, trial and error in the field, and critical evaluation of the resulting wines, we have learned how to select the right varietals, clones and rootstocks, as well as row spacing and orientation for more than three hundred individual sites.
 This approach, paired with the appropriate pruning, irrigation, canopy management, and nutrients is what enables us to tease an extraordinary range of flavors out of our Chardonnay and Pinot Noir grapes.

 When the vines go dormant in the winter we assess vine growth to determine length and weight of canes as we prune.
 This data helps us determine how many buds to leave for the upcoming growing season.
 As the buds break in the spring, we shoot thin and head sucker the extra buds, leaving only the primary buds.